MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 ## <a id="msstore" />Installing from the Microsoft Store

-PowerShell 7.2 has been published to the Microsoft Store.
+PowerShell 7.2 can be installed from the Microsoft Store.
 You can find the PowerShell release in the [Microsoft Store][store-app] site or in the Store application in Windows.

 Benefits of the Microsoft Store package: